andytudhope/africa/docs/essays/a-beautiful-question.md

 Niels Bohr’s coat-of-arms.
 </div>

->“Do I contradict myself? \
+>“Do I contradict myself?
-> Very well, then, I contradict myself. \
+> Very well, then, I contradict myself.
-> I am large, I contain multitudes.” - Whitman
+> I am large, I contain multitudes.”
+> - Walt Whitman

 <div markdown="1" class="center-quote">
-_One story, one road now_ \
+_One story, one road now_
 _is left: that it is.
-And on this there are signs_ \
+And on this there are signs_
-_in plenty that, being, it is ungenerated and indestructible,_ \
+_in plenty that, being, it is ungenerated and indestructible,_
-_whole, of one kind and unwavering, and complete._ Parmenides
+_whole, of one kind and unwavering, and complete._
+> - Parmenides
 </div>